-We are also offering to certain purchasers whose purchase of ADSs in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary shares, including ordinary shares represented by ADSs immediately, following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, 2,992,500 pre-funded warrants, in lieu of ADSs that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our ADSs.
-The public offering price of each pre-funded warrant will be equal to the price at which an ADS is sold to the public in this offering, minus an amount in US dollars equal to 51.4537 as of the date of this prospectus, and the exercise price of each pre-funded warrant will be \$1.4537 as of the date of this prospectus, and the exercise price of each pre-funded warrant will be \$1.4537 as of the date of this prospectus, and the exercise price of each pre-funded warrant will be \$1.4537 as of the date of the purchaser.
-The pre-funded warrant will be \$1.4537 as of the date of the prospectus, and the exercise price of each pre-funded warrant will be be exercised that such exercise price shall not be less than the USD equivalent to DKK 10 at the time of exercise.
-The pre-funded warrant will be decreased on a one-for-one basis.
+markets at the time of this offering.
+We are also offering to certain purchasers whose purchase of ADSs in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary shares, including ordinary shares represented by ADSs immediately, following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, pre-funded warrants, in lieu of ADSs that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our ADSs.
+The public offering price of each pre-funded warrant will be equal to the price at which an ADS is sold to the public in this offering, minus an amount in US dollars equal to DKK 10 at the time of provided that such exercise price shall not be less than the USD equivalent to DKK 10 at the time of exercise.
+The pre-funded warrant will be \$1.479 per ADS, provided that such exercise price shall not be less than the USD equivalent to DKK 10 at the time of exercise.
+The pre-funded warrant will be issued exerciseal and may be exercised at any time until all of the pre-funded warrants are exercised in full.
+For each pre-funded warrant we sell, the number of ADSs we are offering will be decreased on a one-for-one basis.
 The ADSs and pre-funded warrants can only be purchased together in this offering but will be issued separately and will be immediately separable upon issuance.
-This prospectus also relates to the ADSs issuable upon exercise of the Warrants and any pre-funded warrants sold in this offering.
+This prospectus also relates to the ADSs issuable upon exercise of the Warrants and pre-funded warrants, and we do not expect a market to develop.
+We do not intend to apply for There is no established nubitic trading market for the Warrants and pre-funded warrants, and we do not expect a market to develop.
+We do not intend to apply for